parvez sharma biography

 *pardon our appearance but we are still under construction

 Parvez’s career has been one of many firsts.
 Jihad was the world’s first film on homosexuality and Islam and Sinner the world’s first documentary filmed on an iPhone in Mecca, Saudi Arabia, under threat of beheading.
 Parvez’s multiple award winning creations of what he calls Cinema 3.0 continue to ruffle feathers.
 From being a NYT Critics’ Pick to being hailed as a “gifted filmmaker” by the Wall Street Journal, an “iconoclast” by Vice, “an extremely polite spy” by the NY Times and “carrying out an attack on Islam” by Ayatollah Khamenei’s regime in Iran, His recently released book (a thoughtful and factual examination of the deep links between Saudi Arabia’s Islam and ISIS) has received much attention; “A Sinner in Mecca, A Gay Muslims Hajj of Defiance”, says the Guardian is written “with a deep knowledge of Islamic history and with courage and fierce emotion.”
 Over the years Parvez has survived hate mail, death threats, trolling, fatwa’s calling for his death, awards and honors, good and bad reviews and more.
+He has the scars to prove it.
 Jihad, Sinner and his book complete his “Islam Trilogy”.
 Parvez was named one of “50 visionaries changing the world” in a list headed by the Dalai Lama.
-In his view each film he makes is a building block (with newer lessons) in a diverse and celebrated body of work he hopes to leave as legacy.
+In his view each film he makes is a building block (with newer lessons) in a diverse and celebrated body of work he hopes becomes a legacy which thousands will build upon.
 With two new, game-changing films, mandated by his brand-new Guggenheim fellowship; he is finally out of rehab for his Game Of Thrones addiction and back to where he belongs: behind the camera.
 In the past, Parvez wore many hats including a journalist plus blogger on Kashmir (1998), Egypt (2011) and Tehran (2009) with India’s NDTV, the BBC, Democracy Now!
 Huffington Post and the Daily Beast.
-Grants and awards include the Andy Warhol Foundation, Sundance, Ford and about 28 more.
+Grants and awards include the Andy Warhol Foundation, Sundance, Ford and about 38 more.
 At universities he has taught on subjects like Bollywood anthropology, the social web and middle-eastern studies.
 He works best in situations of peril where he can create and “find” cinema.
-Many have called his work,“guerrilla filmmaking” Former first lady Michelle Obama, Amnesty International, Human Rights Watch, GLAAD and many more have hailed Parvez’s work as “heroic” “exemplary” and “path-breaking” In July, 2013 Jihad was named one of the “25 most influential films on religion in the 20th century” Parvez believes “you are only as good as your next film”
+Many have called this work,“guerrilla filmmaking” Former first lady Michelle Obama, Amnesty International, Human Rights Watch, GLAAD and many more have hailed Parvez’s work as “heroic” “exemplary” and “path-breaking” In July, 2013 Jihad was named one of the “25 most influential films on religion in the 20th century” and the legendary UCLA Film and TV archive was proud to store all his work!
+He deeply believes “you are only as good as your next film”